Random optimization problems at fixed temperatures: Applications

 Notice that the number of Hamiltonian cycles in $K_n$ is $(n-1)!/2.$ This can be seen by encoding cycles as self-avoiding paths of length $n-1$, and then connecting the last vertex to the first, there are $n!$ of those.
 Since cycles are unoriented and each cycle can be represented as a path started at any of the $n$ vertices, we conclude that each cycle was counted $2n$ times in the $n!$.
 Thus

 Let $\wt{\cP}_n$ be the set of all partial Hamiltonian paths of $G$.
-For any partial path $\gC'$ be in $\wt{\cP}_n$ and consist of $s$ many connected components and $k$ be the number of edges.
-Then if $\pi$ be chosen uniformly at random from $\cP_n$ we get that
+Let $\gC'\in \wt{\cP}_n$ be a partial path with $k$ edges and $s$ many connected components.
+If $\pi$ is chosen uniformly at random from $\cP_n$ we get that

-In particular since $s\le k$, equation~\eqref{eq:TSPKnProd2} holds and thus Assumption~\ref{as:non matching}~is verified.
+In particular, since $s\le k$ Assumption~\ref{as:non matching} holds.
 To verify Assumptions~\ref{as:prod of edges}, we consider the case when $\gC$ is a partial matching, \ie~$s=k$, and thus the left-hand side of~\eqref{eq:TSPKnProd} can be treated in the following way

-Thus, if $\{\go_e\}_{e\in E}$ are i.i.d.~and are such that \eqref{eq:psi} holds the the TSP on $K_{n}$ satisfies our assumptions and hence all of the main results apply.
+Thus, if $\{\go_e\}_{e\in E}$ are i.i.d.~and are such that \eqref{eq:psi} holds the TSP on $K_{n}$ satisfies our assumptions, and hence all of the main results apply.